falkr/thesis-tips/pages/writing.md

 ## Introduce and Explain all Figures

 You must introduce all figures in the text.
 If possible, you should place the figure *after* you have introduced it in the text.
 Make also sure that you explain all relevant details of a figure.
-In diagrams, tell the user what the axes are, in which direction time goes or which notation you are using.
+In diagrams, tell the reader what the axes are, in which direction time goes or which notation you are using.
 Spend effort and walk the reader through the figure, element for element.
-Also, use long captions under a figure to explain the main points of the figure, even if it is a slight repetinon from the main text.
-Sometimes readers skim through a thesis, and long captions are an entry point that can convery important results.
+Also, use long captions under a figure to explain the main points of the figure, even if it is a slight repetition from the main text.
+Sometimes readers skim through a thesis, and long captions are an entry point that can convey important results.

 # Develop Arguments